neuroinformatics-unit/ephys-pipeline-planning/README.md

 # ephys-pipeline-planning
-This repository is for planning the development of an exracellular electrophysiology pipelines builder
+This repository is for planning the development of an extracellular electrophysiology pipeline builder